-The single most important thing you can do to insure success in establishing your wildflowers is proper site preparation.
+The single most important thing you can do to ensure success in establishing your wildflowers is proper site preparation.
 If the site has existing vegetation it must be controlled before planting.
 This may be a lengthy process.
 Be sure to start early enough to allow for proper planting time.

 The most successful method to remove existing vegetation is with the use of non-selective herbicides such as Round-up®.
 Apply the herbicide following the label recommendations when the vegetation is actively growing.
 After ten days to two weeks mow and rake up the dead material.
 If the site is heavily compacted, shallow tillage is needed.
 Avoid deeply disturbing the soil as this will bring up more dormant weed seeds.
 If the soil does not require tillage, rake the soil to loosen the top one to two inches.
 Water the site for an additional week to help germinate the new weed seeds.
 When the new weeds have reached two to three inches of growth, repeat the herbicide application.
 If the use of herbicides is not desired, weeds may be controlled by tillage.
 Repeated tillage throughout the growing season will provide some weed control.
 Other methods such as hand pulling or close mowing may have some success.

 After weed control and site preparation, seeding may start.
 The bed should be firm enough that walking on the site will not allow sinking more than a half inch.
 If the soil is too loose, walking or lightly tamping the soil will achieve the required density.
-Application of the seed can be accomplished by hand, or with the use of a hand held or push type spreader.
+Application of the seed can be accomplished by hand, or with the use of a handheld or push type spreader.
 Mixing your seed with an inert compound such as sand, rice hulls (available from Granite Seed), or sawdust will make it simpler to distribute the seeds evenly, and will allow the small seeds to feed through your spreader easier.
 After application, lightly rake the seed into the soil.
-The seed must touch the soil, but do not seed deeper than one eighth inch (1/8") to an absolute maximum of one half inch (1/2").
+The seed must touch the soil, but do not seed deeper than one-eighth inch (1/8″) to an absolute maximum of one-half inch (1/2″).